markerikson/react-redux-cesium-testing-demo/README.md

 - `npm run dev`: starts the local app development-mode server, at http://localhost:3000
 - `npm start`: same as `npm run dev`
 - `npm run build`: does a production compile of the source, and writes it to `/dist`
+- `npm run dll:build`: builds both the "vendor" and "cesiumDll" bundles
+- `npm run dll:build:vendor`: builds the "vendor" bundle
+- `npm run dll:build:cesium`: builds the "cesiumDll" bundle

+- `npm run lint`: executes ESLint to flag code style problems

 - `npm test`: does a compile of the test dependencies, writes to `/disttest`, and executes the test suite
-- `npm run lint`: executes ESLint to flag code style problems

 - `npm run test:build`: does the test compilation step
 - `npm run test:run`: uses the Mocha test runner to execute an already-built test suite
-- `npm run test:dev`: starts the local test-running development-mode server, at http://localhost:3001
+- `npm run test:dev`: starts the local test-running development-mode server for `mocha-loader`, at http://localhost:3001
+- `npm run test:fast`: uses `mocha-webpack` to compile and execute the test suite once
+- `npm run test:watch`: starts `mocha-webpack` to execute tests in live-watching mode in a console

 ### Managing Dependencies using Shrinkpack